-Strategic Objective Statement 1.
-Leading with Integrity Over the next four years, we will endeavor to always lead with integrity, care, good governance and accountability.
-Council will be outward focused and engage regularly and genuinely with our community.
-We recognise trust between Council and the community was broken, and that it's our job to earn that trust back, and to do that we first must be trustworthy.
-We will not always get everything righ but promise to always look for continuous improvement in the way we do things, to listen to your problems and ideas, to answer your questions and genuinely engage with you around the challenges ahead in these uncertain times.
-Council will provide and promote community leadership, investing in our people and the people of South Gippsland.
-We are a new Council, this is a new relationship, our firm commitment is that we will listen to learn, and act with integrity.
-We hope you join us.
-2. Connecting our People and Places Improving the safety and condition of our sealed and gravel road networks and connectivity for residents and basic services is a major community and Council priority.
-We commit to continuous safety improvement in our road management, planning and processes, and a commitment to advocacy for public and community transport options and Shire wide digita connectivity.
-3. Economy and Industry The next four years are a time of change and growth for South Gippsland.
+Strategic Objective Statement Connecting our People and Places Improving the safety and condition of our sealed and gravel road networks and connectivity for residents and basic services is a major community and Council priority.
+We commit to continuous safety improvement in our road management, planning and processes, and a commitment to advocacy for public and community transport options and Shire wide digital connectivity.
+Economy and Industry The next four years are a time of change and growth for South Gippsland.
 We see this as an opportunity to define who we are and grow our economy, and to welcome innovation and investment in our key industries; agriculture, tourism and the arts.
 Farming is our economic backbone and we will actively encourage investment, partnership and new business aligned with our core rural and environmental values.
 We see the arts and tourism as a way to share our story, to welcome newcomers and support economic growth, whilst communicating and protecting what's special about our environment and way of life.
 We understand the need to act now for future generations to contribute to our long-term viability, so we will focus on providing more reasons for young people to stay, study, work and invest in South Gippsland.
-4. Healthy Communities Our vision for South Gippsland is to be a place where our communities have a strong sense of belonging and purpose, where neighbours know each other, and new ideas are welcomed and encouraged.
+Healthy and Engaged Communities Our vision for South Gippsland is to be a place where our communities have a strong sense of belonging and purpose, where neighbours know each other, and new ideas are welcomed and encouraged.
 A place where everyone has the opportunity to live a physically, socially and culturally active life.
 Our communities know what they need, we are not a one size fits all municipality.
 Council will continue to invest in people, developing community leadership and partnering in community plans and initiatives that tackle the many different challenges that come with population and demographic change.
-We aim to create and encourage more all ability, vibrant and engaging places to meet and undertake recreational and social activities.
+We acknowledge that volunteers play an important role in our community and we are committed to celebrating and supporting them.
+We aim to create and encourage more all-ability, vibrant and engaging places to meet and undertake recreational and social activities.
 We will support and promote inclusive sporting, cultural and social activities recognising these activities as key to our success in building healthy communities.
+Leading with Integrity Over the next four years, we will endeavor to always lead with integrity, care, good governance and accountability.
+Council will be outward focused and engage regularly and genuinely with our community.
+We recognise trust between Council and the community was broken, and that it's our job to earn that trust back, and to do that we first must be trustworthy.
+We will not always get everything right but promise to always look for continuous improvement in the way we do things, to listen to your problems and ideas, to answer your questions and genuinely engage with you around the challenges ahead in these uncertain times.
+Council will provide and promote community leadership, investing in our people and the people of South Gippsland.
+We are a new Council, this is a new relationship, our firm commitment is that we will listen to learn, and act with integrity.
+We hope you join us.